telerik/kendo-ui-core/docs/controls/editors/combobox/overview.md

       });
     </script>

-**Bind the ComboBox to a remote data service**
+**Bind to a remote data service**

-The ComboBox can be bound to remote data arrays through the [DataSource component](/framework/datasource/overview)&mdash;an abstraction for local and remote data.
+Bind the ComboBox to remote data arrays through the [DataSource component]({% slug overview_kendoui_datasourcecomponent %})&mdash;an abstraction for local and remote data.

 Remote data binding is appropriate for larger data sets, so that items are loaded on demand when displayed.
 The DataSource can be used to serve data from a variety of data services, such as [XML](http://en.wikipedia.org/wiki/XML), [JSON](http://en.wikipedia.org/wiki/JSON), and [JSONP](http://en.wikipedia.org/wiki/JSONP).

+The example below demonstrates how to initialize the ComboBox by binding it to a remote data service.

 ###### Example